Apparent nonlinear damping triggered by quantum fluctuations: Wigner current

 \subsection{Mathematical details}

 We follow Ref.~\cite{isar1996phase} to write the evolution of the Wigner function $W$ as a phase-space continuity equation

 where $\nabla = $ and $\vec J = $ denotes the Wigner current.
-This method has already been used to study the Kerr oscillator \cite{stobinska2008wigner,oliva2019quantum}, however in the absence of a driving force.
+This method has already been used to study the Kerr oscillator, however in the absence of a driving force~\cite{stobinska2008wigner,oliva2019quantum} or in a non-rotating frame~\cite{katz2008classical}.
 The slightly different Hamiltonian of the Duffing oscillator, this time with both a driving force and damping has also been studied, however not in the rotating frame~\cite{friedman2017wigner}.
 Here we derive an expression for the Wigner current of the driven-dissipative Kerr oscillator in the rotating frame, characterized by the Hamiltonian

 The slight difference in the form of nonlinearity with respect to Eq.~(\ref{eq:hamiltonian}) (allowed by the commutation relations) makes for a more favorable expression when Wigner-transforming the Hamiltonian to phase space coordinates $x,p$.
 We introduce the phase-space operators as $\hat x,\hat p$ through